kctdfh/mechanic/README.md

 Build tasks are also available in VS Code.
 Press `Cmd/cntr + shift + b` to see the list and run them.

+2. Run `npm run config` to see a visual representation of the Tailwind CSS config file.
+This allows you to reference the class names easier, see their rem to pixel conversion, and copy style names by clicking on them.

-2. Open the Workspace file in `.vscode` and apply the settings/ install the extentions.
+3. Open the Workspace file in `.vscode` and apply the settings/ install the extentions.
 Extentions do the following:

 |Name  |Function  |